 It is commonly known by learners everywhere, that working through large quantities of past papers is a major factor in their success in the final assessment.
-It can be argued that they are a very useful tool in that they allow learners to practice the type of question that may come up in their final exams.
+It cannot be argued that they are a very useful tool, in that, they allow learners to practice the type of question that may come up in their final exams.